-After trying several brands on the market, she began to get a good feel for what design features she liked and disliked.
-Researching and developing the product became her focus for the next year as she worked alongside ergonomists, gynaecologists and product designers to design and prototype a menstrual cup which she planned to make more readily available to Australians and manufacture in Australia to support local industry.
+After trying several brands on the market, she began to get a good feel for what design features she liked and what she thought could be improved.
+Researching and developing the product became her focus for the next year as she worked alongside ergronomists, gynaecologists and product designers to design and prototype a menstrual cup which she planned to make more readily available to Australians and manufacture in Australia to support local industry.

-In February 2011 the JuJu Cup was listed as a therapeutic good with the TGA and released to the market in July 2011.
-Freedom Products operates out of Perth, Western Australian and over the years, they have continued to listen to their customers' feedback and innovate; tweaking their menstrual cup design, increasing their range of menstrual cups sizes and also expanding into other reusable period products including cloth pads and absorbent period underwear.
+In February 2011 the JuJu Cup was listed as a therapeutic good with the TGA and released to the market in July 2011 Over the years, they have continued to listen to their customers' feedback and innovate; tweaking their menstrual cup design, increasing their range of menstrual cups sizes and also expanding into other reusable period products including cloth pads and absorbent period underwear.